Asia Corps: Austro-Hungarian troops in the Middle East

+Austro-Hungarian artillery commanders (Major Adolf Wilhelm Marno von Eichenhorst and Hauptmann Władysław Anton Ritter von Truszkowski [1876–1917]) entering Jerusalem, April 1916.

 Major Adolf Wilhelm Marno von Eichenhorst commanded this artillery group until 1917, after which it was commanded by Captain Wladislaw Ritter von Truszkowski.
 The overall commander of Austro-Hungarian troops in the Ottoman Empire was Feldmarschall-Leutnant Joseph Ritter von Pomiankowski.
 It was planned in 1917 and 1918 to send an "Orient-Korps" to the Ottomans, but this was abandoned.

 Final actions

 In the Battle of Megiddo, the Ottoman forces west of the Jordan River were engulfed by the Allied offensive.
 The surviving German and Austrian detachments fought their way northward towards Damascus amid the routed Turkish armies.